jerbaroo/monad-portal/README.md

 ## Generics

 Here we define a simple data type and show the generic representations we derive.
-Note that we first derive an intermediary generic representation, and then convert that into a final "flattened" representation.
+Note that we first derive an intermediate generic representation, and then convert that into a final "flattened" representation.

 ``` haskell